KCui0327/MedicalManagementSystem/README.md

 <h3>Description</h3>
-> This program composes of a medical management system that allows the user to
-> create, modify, and delete patients, and their medical records.
+<p> This program composes of a medical management system that allows the user to  create, modify, and delete patients, and their medical records.
 Each insertion of data
-> is checked for validity, and if invalid, the user is prompted to enter valid data.
-> The user is also able to search for a patient by name, status, and condition.
+is checked for validity, and if invalid, the user is prompted to enter valid data.
+The user is also able to search for a patient by name, status, and condition.
-> The user can also view the records of all patients.
-User can reset the system and
+The user can also view the records of all patients.
+User can reset the system and start over. </p>
-> start over.

 *<h2>Contact</h3>*
 <ul>